Academy trust plans £3.25m boost after taking over King's Lynn school

 - Credit: Archant

-The school, which is currently part of the Eastern Multi-Academy Trust and has just under 1,100 pupils, was rated ‘inadequate’ at its last full Ofsted inspection in 2019.
+The school, which was previously part of the Eastern Multi-Academy Trust and has just under 1,300 pupils, including about 300 sixth formers, was rated ‘inadequate’ at its last full Ofsted inspection in 2019.

 You may also want to watch: